Comparison of Four Space Propulsion Methods for Reducing Transfer Times of Crewed Mars Mission: Mission to Mars

-To determine the trajectory and time of flight we adopt a simple patch-conic approximation~\cite{Bate1971}, with a numerical integration in the interplanetary phase of the mission.
+To determine the trajectory and time of flight we adopted a simple patch-conic approximation, with a numerical integration in the interplanetary phase of the mission.
 We consider Earth and Mars to be in the same plane and in circular orbits around the Sun (with radius equal to the true semimajor axis).
 This makes the problem only dependent on the heliocentric angle between the planets and the characteristics of the mission, and not the specific launch date.

-The spacecraft escapes from, and is captured into, an elliptical orbit with instantaneous manoeuvres at the periapsis of the orbits, using chemical or nuclear thermal propulsion.
+The S/C escapes from, and is captured into, an elliptical orbit with instantaneous manoeuvres at the periapsis of the orbits, using chemical or nuclear thermal propulsion.
 The terminal velocity, $\vec{v}_\infty$, of the escape hyperbola can make any angle with the velocity of the departure planet, within the planet's orbital plane.
 The arrival velocity angle is determined by the interplanetary phase, a simple Lambert arc in the case of impulsive-type propulsion, or a trajectory determined by the continuous thrust that can include a brake segment to ease the capture manoeuvre.

 A relatively simple approach is used to obtain a solution of the continuous thrust trajectory.
-Continuous thrust has a high $I_{sp}$, and the expense of propellant is not the main issue, so to minimise the transfer time the propulsion system works at full power~\cite{Ranieri2009,Miele2004}.
+Continuous thrust has a high $I_{sp}$, and the expense of propellant is not the main issue, so to minimise the transfer time the propulsion system works at full power~\citep{Ranieri2009,Miele2004}.
 Consequently, only the direction of the thrust remains as a control parameter.
-A constant angle of the thrust with the instantaneous velocity vector (when accelerating and other for braking) is considered as being a compromise between a simple solution and the optimisation procedure used in~\cite{Miele2004}.
-This simple procedure does not assure a real optimal solution for a given mass of the mission, but it should be enough to compare the performance of the propulsion systems and determine an approximate time of flight.
+A constant angle of the thrust with the instantaneous velocity vector (when accelerating and other for braking) is considered as being a compromise between a simple solution and the optimisation procedure used by~\citet{Miele2004}.
+This simple procedure does not assure a real optimal solution for a given mass of the mission but it should be enough to compare the performance of the propulsion systems and determine an approximate time of flight, while minimising computational time and resources.